Dave Dunaway: NFL career

-Dunaway was drafted by the Green Bay Packers in the second round of the 1967 NFL Draft, the 41st overall pick.
+Dunaway was drafted by the Green Bay Packers in the second round of the 1967 NFL/AFL draft, the 41st overall pick.
 Dunaway spent the entire 1967 season on the Packers' taxi squad.
 He began the 1968 NFL season with the Packers, but was cut after playing in only two games.
 He was then picked up by the Atlanta Falcons and was with them for 8 games.
 However, he had no catches for either team in 1968.
 He was cut by the Falcons late in the 1969 preseason, and was briefly on the Washington Redskins taxi squad, before signing with the New York Giants.
 The Giants promoted him from their taxi squad chiefly to become the team's fourth punter in four seasons.
 While he only was on the active roster with the Giants for the final three games of the 1969 season, his only marks in NFL statistics came there.
-He punted 13 times for a 38.2 yard average, caught two passes for a total of 37 yards (both in a 49-6 blowout win over the St. Louis Cardinals) His lone carry was for 4 yards for the Giants, but it was an important play.
+He punted 13 times for a 38.2 yard average, caught two passes for a total of 37 yards (both in a 49–6 blowout win over the St. Louis Cardinals) His lone carry was for 4 yards for the Giants, but it was an important play.
 It came on a successful fake punt that helped lead the Giants on a 4th quarter game-winning drive against the Pittsburgh Steelers.
-However, the Giants cut Dunaway in September, 1970, shortly before the season opener.
+However, the Giants cut Dunaway in September 1970, shortly before the season opener.
 Instead, the Giants handed their punting duties to Bill Johnson, who had punted the four previous years for the minor league Orlando Panthers.

 He can be seen in clips, especially from a week 5 episode of This Week in Pro Football shown in 1969, from NFL Films wearing number 45 on the side lines as Head Coach Norm Van Brocklin is shown talking to various players during a mid season game against the Giants while Dunaway was a member of the Atlanta Falcons in 1968.
 Dunaway wore a different number at each of his NFL stops: 29 with the Packers, 45 with the Falcons and 83 with the Giants.